About Us

 ABOUT US

 In 1997, we began a beach survey program using trained volunteers to survey beached marine birds and mammals monthly at selected sections of beaches throughout the Monterey Bay area.
-The program is a collaborative project between Moss Landing Marine Laboratories (MLML) the Monterey Bay National Marine Sanctuary (MBNMS), and other state and research institutions including the California Department of Fish and Wildlife (CDFW), US Geological Survey (USGS), and US Fish and Wildlife Service (USFWS) with the specific goal of using deposition of beach cast carcasses as an index of the health of the sanctuary.
+The program is a collaborative project between Moss Landing Marine Laboratories (MLML), the Monterey Bay National Marine Sanctuary (MBNMS), and other state and federal agencies including the California Department of Fish and Wildlife (CDFW), US Fish and Wildlife Service (USFWS), and US Geological Survey (USGS).
+The specific goal of the program is to use deposition of beach cast carcasses as an index of the health of the sanctuary.
+As of May 2023, we have more than active 90 volunteers that survey beaches from Santa Cruz to San Diego.
+This program has been greatly successful, providing data for a number of scientific papers, contributing to the conservation of sanctuary resources, identifying and quantifying oiled wildlife, and a great many more accomplishments.
+For more information, use the links at the top of the page.

 D. Feleay - Pigeon Guillemots